stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 So in Javascript, as we have learned if we have a time-consuming task or an API request.
 If there are functions that depend on the output of the time-consuming task, you need to create them as callbacks so that they can be called the moment the task is done.

 So let's say you have over 5 functions that need to work on the data returned by a time-consuming task.
-You need to nest the callbacks in a style known as a continuous passing style where one callback passes a value to the nested callback and so on.
+You need to nest the callbacks in a style known as [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) where one callback passes a value to the nested callback and so on.

 This may sound good in theory but in practice, things can get complex fast as we will learn with the example below.